lean-dojo/LeanDojo/docs/source/getting-started.rst

 Next Steps
 **********

 This example is just a glimpse of what LeanDojo can do.
-Please continue to the `demo <https://github.com/lean-dojo/LeanDojo/blob/main/scripts/demo.ipynb>`_ and the :ref:`user-guide`.
+Please continue to the demo (`Lean 3 <https://github.com/lean-dojo/LeanDojo/blob/main/scripts/demo-lean3.ipynb>`_, `Lean 4 <https://github.com/lean-dojo/LeanDojo/blob/main/scripts/demo-lean4.ipynb>`_) and the :ref:`user-guide`.